mydobie/sortTable/README.md

 - react
 - react-dom
-- prop-types
-- reactstrap

-This component requires the Bootstrap CSS for styling.
+This component is configured to use the Bootstrap CSS for styling.
 The CSS is available at the [Bootstrap CDN](https://www.bootstrapcdn.com/) or by downloading the [Bootstrap SCSS.](https://getbootstrap.com/docs/4.1/getting-started/download/)

 ### Including this component

 On the React file that you want to use the web components, include the modules you want to use.
 For example:

 ```
-import  SortTable  from 'react-sort-table';
+import  SortTable  from 'sort-table';
 ```

 Then use the component as a normal React component: